 - Don't spend much time over-analysing your perceived life mistakes.
 Understand, truly understand, accept, and believe that mistakes and errors are sometimes essential steps that we need to occur, so that we know how to make the next right move.
 So many good things would not have happened had some serious errors been made early on.

 - It's not what we say, it's what we really think that counts.
 Somehow, our most cherished beliefs seem to create our reality.
-If our own personal world is not as we would like it, we can change our beliefs to reflect the kind of reality we want over time with patience and persistence.
+If our own personal world is not as we would like it, we can change our beliefs to reflect the kind of reality we want over time with learning, patience, persistence, planning, and implementing action steps.

 - Foster a healthy mindset.
 Sure, we have to do the follow-up work, but the right mindset is crucial.
 Key tip: especially examine limiting beliefs — often, the key lies in childhood experiences.
 Most everyone is unsure, unsteady.
 Those that aren't are most likely simply "faking until they're making".
 Some don't want to move forward or move back.
 But a few people, make up their minds to tell themselves a different story called self-confidence with method: start telling yourself similar stories.